dpc/rust-bitcoin-indexer/README.md

 #### More options

-You can use `--wipe-to-height` to wipe history at a point, or `--wipe-whole-db` to wipe the db.
+You can use `--wipe-whole-db` to wipe the db. (to be removed in the future)

 For logging set env. var. `RUST_LOG` to `rust_bitcoin=info` or refer to https://docs.rs/env_logger/0.6.0/env_logger/.